jwmarb/mangascraper/README.md

 # Notice

-> **Mangascraper no longer uses puppeteer since version ~3.1.0**.
-You must install either [puppeteer](https://www.npmjs.com/package/puppeteer) or [puppeteer-core](https://www.npmjs.com/package/puppeteer-core)
+> **Mangascraper no longer comes with puppeteer since version ~3.1.0**.
+You must install either [puppeteer](https://www.npmjs.com/package/puppeteer) or [puppeteer](https://www.npmjs.com/package/puppeteer)

 ---

 [![npm package](https://img.shields.io/npm/v/@specify_/mangascraper)](https://www.npmjs.com/package/@specify_/mangascraper) [![license](https://img.shields.io/npm/l/@specify_/mangascraper)](https://github.com/EGGaming/mangascraper/blob/main/LICENSE)

 Mangascraper is a package used to scrape mangas.
 It is a solution to retrieving mangas that do not offer an API.
+Mangascraper can run either **asynchronously**, returning `Promises`, or **synchronously** if a `callback` function is provided.

 ---